salahnomad/salahnomad.github.io/content/stories-wisdom/rooted-nomadism-philosophy/index.md

 Standing on Málaga's shore, watching sardines move as one organism between continents, I understood: they're not following a leader. **They're responding to invisible signals—currents, temperature, predator patterns.
 Their intelligence is distributed, not centralized.**

 The tourist asks "What can this place give me?"
-The Value Migrant asks "What can we create together?" **This shift from extraction to co-creation changes everything.** [Learn how to choose destinations that resonate with your roots using the Canary Melon Compass](/place-belonging/canary-melon-compass/)—a framework for soulful location choices beyond sterile spreadsheets.
+The Value Migrant asks "What can we create together?" **This shift from extraction to co-creation changes everything.** [Learn how to choose destinations that resonate with your roots using the {{< glossary-link "Canary Melon Compass" >}}](/place-belonging/canary-melon-compass/)—a framework for soulful location choices beyond sterile spreadsheets.

+{{< testimonial-card
+    author="Sarah"
+    role="Cultural Strategist"
+    source="New York & Marrakech" >}}
+As someone navigating American corporate culture and Moroccan family expectations, {{< glossary-link "Rooted Nomadism" >}} gave me the language to transform my "divided identity" into my greatest strategic advantage.
+The Art of Being helped me articulate my unique value, while the Art of Moving showed me how to bridge cultures authentically in business negotiations.
+{{< /testimonial-card >}}

 ## How Can the Zellige Principle Transform Your Daily Life?